Tatsuru-Kikuchi/Post-Quantum-Cryptography/README.md

 Objectives
 ----------

-One of our main objectives is to provide easy prototyping of quantum-resistant ledger (QRL) protocol for XRP Ledger (XRPL).
-For the first phase of our project is to develop and deliver the quantum-resistant cryptographic service based on the side chain of XRP Ledger.
-Our aim to deliver the QRL is for delivering an ecosystem in the XRP Ledger with a great enhancement of cybersecurity.
+One of our main objectives is to provide easy prototyping of Post-Quantum cryptography (PQC) protocol for XRP Ledger (XRPL).
+For the first phase of our project is to develop and deliver the post-quantum cryptographic service based on the side chain of XRP Ledger.
+Our aim to deliver the PQC is for delivering an ecosystem in the XRP Ledger with a great enhancement of cybersecurity.

 If you have or are writing an implementation of a post-quantum key exchange algorithm, we hope you will consider making an implementation that meets our API so that others may use it and would be happy to discuss including it directly in liboqs.